voucherifyio/sdk-php-openapi-based/docs/Api/RedemptionsApi.md

 Rollback Stackable Redemptions

 Rollback a stackable redemption.
 When you rollback a stacked redemption, all child redemptions will be rolled back.
-Provide the parent redemption ID as the path parameter.
+Provide the parent redemption ID as the path parameter.  🚧   You can roll back a redemption up to 3 months back.

 ### Example